danyalamriben/MVP/_projects/pharmaceutical-clinical-trial-data-collection-aid.md

 projectDetails: []
 primaryImage: ''
 images: []
-published: false

 ---
 # problem

-massively cluttered and visually noisy excel spreadsheet used by both participants and researchers to stay on testing schedules set for the study. cramming a schedule of test times that were every four minutes from 6:40 am to 1:00 am, for 16 participants was clearly not a thought out decision, but one of necessity. there was no hierarchy, no contrast between cells, and no actual names used for participants.
+Massively cluttered and visually noisy excel spreadsheet used by both participants and researchers to stay on testing schedules set for the study. cramming a schedule of test times that were every four minutes from 6:40 am to 1:00 am, for 16 participants was clearly not a thought out decision, but one of necessity. there was no hierarchy, no contrast between cells, and no actual names used for participants.

 Different researchers in charge of different tests all used the same sheet.
 Different participants with different schedules, again, used the same sheet.